Guidance on reporting lifecycle events

 In situations where the two counterparties may decide (e.g. due to the business decision or bankruptcy), to early terminate the contract prior to the end of the contract maturity this is in general reported via submitting a record with Action type C. Obligation to report such an event applies to both counterparties.

-If the initial contract/trade is reported with REMIT Table 1, the termination should be reported with the corresponding record with Action type C. In addition, the Transaction timestamp in Data field No (30) shall indicate the termination agreement day, while the Termination date in Data field No (43) shall refer to the date when the contract ceases to exist.
+If the initial contract/trade is reported with REMIT Table 1, the termination should be reported with the corresponding record with Action type C. In addition, the Transaction timestamp in Data Field (30) shall indicate the termination agreement day, while the Termination date in Data Field (43) shall refer to the date when the contract ceases to exist.

 For any exception and/or instruction for the reporting via parallel channel, please refer to the ACER REMIT Information System Data Validation Document.